How To Install A New Graphics Card

 Switching from AMD to NVIDIA or from NVIDIA to AMD?
 Make sure you uninstall the drivers before shutting down your PC

-The next logical step would be to uninstall all the drivers via the Control Panel, but some data is concealed deep in the registry and other areas.
+The next logical step would be to uninstall all the drivers via the Control Panel, but some data is hidden deep in the registry and other areas.
 As such, it’s best to install Display Driver Uninstaller and run it in Safe Mode.
-This is a complimentary and straightforward software, and it will simplify the process significantly.
+This is a free and straightforward software, and it will streamline the process considerably.

 Although recommended, this step isn’t necessary if you’re upgrading your graphics card to one from the same manufacturer, but it’s a must if you’re switching from NVIDIA to AMD or vice versa.